 Answer: The slope from the fitted regression model is that the estimated difference in mean FIB is 3.51 mg/L when the difference in CRP is by 10% (higher in the greater CRP group) if the true relationship between FIB and CRP is linear.
 The slope is the average difference in mean FIB per 10% difference in CRP if the relationship between FIB and CRP is not linear.

+Total: 5/5

 Provide full statistical inference about the presence of an association between fibrinogen and CRP using this regression analysis.